cdd/rspec-multiprocess_runner/README.md

 # Rspec::MultiprocessRunner

-This gem provides a mechanism for running a suite of RSpec tests in multiple processes on the same machine, potentially allowing substantial performance improvements.
+This gem provides a mechanism for running a suite of RSpec tests in multiple processes on the same machine and multiple machines (all reporting back to the head node [machine]), potentially allowing substantial performance improvements.

-It differs from `parallel_tests` in that it uses a coordinator process to manage the workers, hand off work to them, and receive results.
-This means it can dynamically balance the workload among the processors.
-It also means it can provide consolidated results in the console.
+It differs from `parallel_tests` in that it uses a coordinator process on each machine to manage the workers, hand off work to them, and receive results.
+These coordinators communicate via simple TCP messages with a head node coordinator to remain in sync when running on multiple machines.
+This means it can dynamically balance the workload among the processors and machines.
+It also means it can provide consolidated results in one console.

 It follows parallel_tests' environment variable conventions so it's easy to use them together.
 (E.g., parallel_tests has a very nice set of rake tasks